The Singer's Gun: a cleverly layered, multi-stranded story

-In Emily St. John Mandel’s Station Eleven, a bleak post-apocalyptic world is transformed into something beautiful by following a travelling Shakespearean theatre company as they pass through ruined town to town.
+In Emily St. John Mandel's Station Eleven, a bleak post-apocalyptic world is transformed into something beautiful by following a travelling Shakespearean theatre company as they pass through ruined town to town.
 She explores art, celebrity, fame and leaves the reader with a nostalgia for the world we live in.
 Recently longlisted for the Women's Prize for Fiction, Station Eleven fans include Jessie Burton, Lauren Beukes and George RR Martin.
-If you've already read (and loved) Station Eleven, why not check out Emily’s first three novels which are released in the UK for this very first time this month.
+If you've already read (and loved) Station Eleven, why not check out Emily's first three novels.

 As a big Station Eleven fan, Picador invited me to read and review one of her earlier novels, The Singer’s Gun.